alexandresviana/Python-Rekognition/README.md

 # Python-Rekognition
-script em python para usar a comparação facil do AWS Rekognition
+python script to use with do AWS Rekognition

+You need to install boto and have an AWS account